apache/druid/docs/ingestion/native-batch.md

 When you use this technique to partition your data, segment sizes may be unequally distributed if the data in your `partitionDimension` is also unequally distributed.
 Therefore, to avoid imbalance in data layout, review the distribution of values in your source data before deciding on a partitioning strategy.

+Range partitioning has several benefits:

+1. Lower storage footprint due to combining similar data into the same segments, which improves compressibility.
+2. Better query performance due to Broker-level segment pruning, which removes segments from consideration when they cannot possibly contain data matching the query filter.

-For segment pruning to be effective and translate into better query performance, you must use the `partitionDimension` at query time.
-You can concatenate values from multiple dimensions into a new dimension to use as the `partitionDimension`.
-In this case, you must use that new dimension in your native filter `WHERE` clause.
+For Broker-level segment pruning to be effective, you must include the `partitionDimension` in the `WHERE` clause at query time, using a filter that supports pruning.
+Filters that support pruning
+include:

+- Equality, like `x = 'foo'` or `x IN ('foo', 'bar')`
+- Comparison on strings, like `x < 'foo'` or other comparisons involving `<`, `>`, `<=`, or `>=`.
+  Comparisons on numbers do not support pruning.

+Range partitioning is not possible on multi-value dimensions.
+If the provided `partitionDimension` is multi-value, your ingestion job will report an error.

 |property|description|default|required?|
 |--------|-----------|-------|---------|